 While we were thrilled with the results we got from the Pixel 4 when testing that phone's two rear cameras, there's one noticeable feature missing compared with other top flagships.
 The Pixel 4 doesn't have a wide-angle lens, though that could be changing with the Google Pixel 5.

-The CAD render of the Pixel 5 that's been the source of so much speculation over Google's upcoming phone shows off three lenses on the back of the phone.
-Presumably, that's a wide-angle camera joining the standard and telephoto lens already found on Google's phones.
-Beyond the basic focal lengths, there are no rumors yet on the precise specifications for any of the lenses.
+The CAD render of the Pixel 5 that's been the source of so much speculation over Google's upcoming phone showed off three lenses on the back of the phone.
+However, with subsequent photos of the phone depicting only two lens, it looks like the Pixel 5 will follow the design of the Pixel 4 and stick to two lenses.

 Google Pixel 5 specs

-Or at least that's what we assumed until 9to5Google got its hands on the Camera app for the upcoming Pixel 4a release.
-Within that app, there's code related to the Pixel 5 which suggests that phone will ship with a Snapdragon 765G system-on-chip.
+9to5Google got its hands on the Camera app for the Pixel 4a prior to that phone's release.
+Within that app, there's code related to the Pixel 5 which suggested that phone will ship with a Snapdragon 765G system-on-chip.
+Android Central since backed up that claim in its report on the Pixel 5 specs.

 The Snapdragon 765 is a midrange processor, unlike the high-end Snapdragon 865 found in phones like Samsung's new Galaxy S20 models.
 That would suggest less processing oomph, though the 765 has an integrated 5G modem.
 The G variant of the Snapdragon 765 lineup is optimized for gaming, with faster graphics rendering and support for hardware and software tweaks aimed at mobile games.